rodrilink/xebia/README.md

 # GitHub Authorization Token

-This demo uses a temporal access token that will expires on Sun, Sep 19 2021.
+This demo uses a temporal access token that will expire on Sun, Sep 19 2021.

 # Getting Started with Create React App